 Drink and drug driving

 Driving under the influence of drugs and in particular alcohol is one of the biggest killers on Tasmanian roads.
-Every year, at least one in four fatalities and one in eight serious injuries can be linked to drink driving.
-Alcohol and other drugs were a contributing factor in 136 of the 538 fatalities for the 10 years to 31 December 2012.
+At least one in four fatalities and one in eight serious injuries can be linked to drink driving.
+Alcohol and other drugs were a contributing factor in 185 of the 433 fatalities in the 10 years to 31 December 2013.

 Alcohol and other drugs, whether medicinal or illicit, can decrease your: